hummingbot/hummingbot-site/docs/exchanges/binance.md

 - `7d`
 - `30d`

-To use Binance spot candles in scripts, users just need to replace the connector variable with "binance"
+To use Binance spot candles in scripts, users just need to replace the connector variable with `binance`

 ```python
 )